 The unexpected Colorado of Rustrel ranks among Provence’s most beautiful attractions.
 Situated on one of the largest ochre quarries in the world, the Colorado of Rustrel was, at ... lire plus !

 Fontaine-de-Vaucluse is a charming village lying on the bank of the Sorgue River.
-Fontaine was built around its source in a dead-end valley at the feet of the ... lire plus !
+The locality was built around its source in a dead-end valley at the feet of ... lire plus !

-Roussillon lies in the northern part of the Luberon, between the petit Luberon and the Vaucluse Plateau.
+Roussillon lies in the northern part of the Luberon, between the Luberon mountain and the Vaucluse Plateau.
 The village is famous for its ochre quarries that were exploited ... lire plus !

-The old village of Ménerbes is situated on a mountainous spur 230 metres above sea level.
-It reaches the top of Petit Luberon in the south and spreads ... lire plus !
+The old village of Ménerbes is situated on a rocky outcrop 230 metres above sea level.
+The territory of the commune reaches the top of Petit Luberon in ... lire plus !